-Keripo, pronounced /ˈkeˈriˈpo/ (sounds like “curry-poe/carry-poe”) or ケリポ
+Keripo, pronounced /ˈkeˈriˈpo/ (sounds like “curry-poe”) or ケリポ

 Like most, I am a wearer of many hats.
-If I had to shortlist myself, I would probably be described as a programmer, engineer, gamer, and otaku.
+If I had to summarize, I would probably be described as a programmer, engineer, gamer, and otaku.
 But since you came here expecting more, here’s the list.
-My (probably outdated) professional profile can be found on LinkedIn.
+My professional profile can be found on LinkedIn.

-Mobile/Embedded: My main focus is in software development for mobile/embedded devices.
-I am mostly self-taught, learning C at the start of high school when I joined the iPodLinux team.
-I code primarily in Java and C/C# with experience in various other programming languages as well.
-I work in both Windows and Linux.
+Hacker: My programming roots started in hacking embedded devices.
+I am mostly self-taught, learning C at the start of high school when I joined the iPodLinux team (hacking oldschool clickwheel iPods), then later moved on to Android and have been tinkering around since.
+I code primarily in Java and C/C# and work in both Windows and Linux.
 On the odd occasion, I’ll post programming rants here.

 Engineer: I am an engineer at heart.
 The world is my playground, and xkcd is my guidebook.
 Hardware excites me.
 My enthusiasm lies in tinkering stuff.
 Designing stuff.
 Making stuff.
 Breaking stuff.
 Then hacking it back together.
 When not thinking about computers or electronics, my mind wanders towards aerospace, the cross-discipline field that brings together CompSci, EE, and MechE to explore the reaches of space.

 UPenn: I graduated from University of Pennsylvania (class of 2012), with a BSE in Computer Engineering.
 While doing my undergrad, I was a Teaching Assistant for CIS 542 “Embedded Systems Programming” and CIS 191 “Linux and Unix”.
 Beats was actually created in the very first PennApps hackathon.
 I was also the student IT Manager for the college dorm Kings Court English College House.